Boating in the Isles of Scilly

-In addition to our scheduled services we can provide special trips for groups as well as a water-taxi service.
+In addition to our scheduled services we can provide special trips for groups.

 Please use the menus above to access details of our services.
 If you are not familiar with the islands, click the 'more info' button below to find out a little more about how we operate.

 Latest Boat Times

 The Boatmen's Association was formed in 1958 and in over 40 years of operation has established a reputation of which we are proud.
 Today all the large passenger boats from St. Mary's belong to the Association so that we can work together to provide visitors with the best possible service and a happy and friendly boating environment.
 The Association boats are individually owned and operated by their skippers.
 The boats are rigorously inspected annually by the Maritime and Coastguard Agency.

 The Seahorse is the only local built boat presently in the Association, commissioned by Stephen Hicks himself and built on St. Mary's.

 The Kingfisher of St. Mary's is a GRP K50, built in 1995 by Kingfisher Boats in Falmouth.